MilanMisak/pixlserv/README.md

 In your configuration file you can specify transformations using parameters described above and then give each transformation a name.
 The transformation can then be invoked using a `t_mytransformation` URL parameter.

 Named transformations can also be set to be `eager`.
 Such transformations will be run for all images uploaded using the server straight after the upload happens.

+Another feature of named transformations are watermarks.
+Images can be automatically watermarked using an image stored along with all the other images locally or in S3.
+Please refer to the example config file for details.
+Note: if you supply scaled up watermarks (`watermark@2x.png`) these will be used for scaled images.

+## Authentication

+The server can be set up to require an API key to be passed as part of the URL when requesting or uploading an image.
+This is done in the `authorisation` section of a configuration file.

+API keys can be added, removed and modified by running `./pixlserv api-key COMMAND`.
+Run this without `COMMAND` to see all the available commands.
+Once API keys are modified, the server needs to be restarted to use the new settings.

 ## Requirements